ninypops/ninypops/README.md

 ## Hi there!
 ### I'm Nina, and I'm a Frontend Developer.
-This is what I call, a 'playground' for me to experiment and learn.
+Welcome to my 'playground' where I experiment and learn with code.
 Here, you'll find finished and unfinished projects.
 Much like my life, it's all a work-in-progress.

 ### I've recently built:
 + [A simple blog page that delivers content via fetch API](https://github.com/ninypops/simple-blog)